 The Google Quality Rater Guidelines also known as the Quality Evaluator Guidelines, provide instructions on how to evaluate the quality of websites.
 The aim of these recommendations is to improve the Google search algorithm and offer searchers an even better user experience.
 Using the Google Quality Rater Guidelines as a guide, the quality raters perform random checks to see if the websites that are displayed in the search results are relevant and helpful to users.

-Where is the Quality Evaluator Guideline PDF?
+Where is the Quality Rater Guideline PDF?

 Download the Google Quality Evaluator Guidelines here.
 (PDF, 17 MB, 175 pages)